eisenmsi/eisenmsi/README.md

-Informations about myself and my interests can be found here:
+Informations about myself and my interests can be found here: www.linkedin.com/in/simoneisenmann

-LinkedIn: www.linkedin.com/in/simoneisenmann

 <!---
 eisenmsi/eisenmsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.